Multiple Deaths Following Explosion During Black Sea STS Fuel Transfer

 Still from video footage widely posted on social media.
 Image Credit: YouTube / #Заур

-As many as fourteen people are reported to have died and a further eight are missing following an explosion and fires engulfed two ships today during a ship-to-ship fuel transfer in the Black Sea.
+As many as fourteen people are reported to have died and a further eight are missing following an explosion as fires engulfed two ships today during a ship-to-ship fuel transfer in the Black Sea.

 Alexei Kravchenko, spokesman for Russia's federal agency for maritime and river transport (Rosmorrechflot), is widely reported as saying one of the vessels involved is the LPG carrier Maestro.

-The other vessel, reported as being either a gas carrier or other tanker, is being reported as named either Kandy, Candy, or Venice.
+The other vessel, said to be either a gas carrier or other general tanker, is being reported as named either Kandy, Candy, or Venice.

 Both vessels are said to be flying the flag of Tanzania.

-Sources told Reuters there were stormy sea conditions when the fires broke out, while Russian media including RT says the ships caught fire after an explosion on one of the vessels.
+Sources told Reuters there were stormy sea conditions when the fires broke out, while Russian media outlets including RT say the ships caught fire after an explosion on one of the vessels.

 Video footage of the incident has been widely shared on social media, which has also drawn attention as is occurred in the politically sensitive Kerch Strait.